galveron/Mechty-learn/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Mechty Learn is an engaging web application designed to introduce children to the exciting world of mechanics and vehicles.
-Built with ASP.NET Core, Identity Framework, AWS, and React, Mechty Learn offers a modern and interactive learning experience for kids aged 6-12.
+Mechty Learn will be an engaging web application designed to introduce children to the exciting world of mechanics and vehicles.
+Built with ASP.NET Core, Identity Framework, AWS, and React, Mechty Learn will offer a modern and interactive learning experience for kids aged 6-12.

 Key Features: